KasparEtter/ef1p/pages/number-theory/number-theory.md

 The above [graphic depicting $$\rho$$](#figure-pollards-rho-partial) showed only the elements in the sequence defined by the starting element and $$f(S_i)$$.
 However, $$f(S_i)$$ maps any of the $$n$$ elements to a somewhat random other element.
-No matter where you start, you get a first repetition and thus a loop after around $$1.25 \sqrt{n}$$ steps on average.
+No matter where you start, you get a first repetition and thus a cycle after around $$1.25 \sqrt{n}$$ steps on average.
 The complete picture looks like this:

 <figure markdown="block">